dillikadariya/ML-Experimentation-with-Gradient-Descent-Algorithm/README.md

 - Dynamically adjust the learning rate for efficient training.

 ## Results
 The model successfully fits a linear trend with minimized MSE.
+Based on my testing, if the same optimal alpha is chosen for both fixed and dynamic learning rate algorithms, there isn’t a substantial difference in the performance of these algorithms.
+This conclusion is limited by my finite testing of these algorithms.